-- Trainees are expected to demonstrate academic integrity and honesty. - Plagiarism of any type is not tolerated and could lead to disciplinary measures up to and including dismissal.
-Plagiarism is taking someone else's work and identifying it as your own without reference, quotations, or citations.
-Sources include: accessing internet or print sources during a closed book quiz/test, copying from another student, a text, website, or media and submitting as your own work. - Trainees should demonstrate professionalism by abiding by the DH Ethical Code of Conduct - Honesty, trustworthiness, and integrity Respect for the dignity of persons Respect for cultural and religious/spiritual beliefs Respect for property Respect for and adherence to the law Respect for the physical and emotional environment in which we work Personal responsibility and accountability for actions Stewardship of financial, human and other resources Compassion Commitment to continuous improvement
+- Trainees are expected to demonstrate academic integrity and honesty. - Plagiarism of any type is not tolerated and could lead to disciplinary measures up to and including dismissal..
+Plagiarism is the submission of material as one's own work that is not the result of one's own effort.
+It is the use or imitation of the work of another author or artist and the representation of the work as one's own.
+Examples include: Quoting paragraphs, sentences or parts of sentences from other sources without the use of quotation marks and without the use of citations.
+Sources include but are not limited to the following: Printed sources such as books, essays or articles; Video and audio sources, such as taped interviews or television programs; Papers, videotapes and audiotapes by other students; Electronic sources such as internet, World Wide Web and CD-ROM.
+Paraphrasing pages, paragraphs or sentences without acknowledging the source.
+Using other people's ideas without giving them credit.
+Writing a paper based on outside sources without using citations and a complete bibliography.
+Acquiring papers or academic work and submitting it as one's own.
+Using artificial intelligence to generate academic work and submitting it as one's own. - Trainees should demonstrate professionalism by abiding by the DH Ethical Code of Conduct - Honesty, trustworthiness, and integrity Respect for the dignity of persons Respect for cultural and religious/spiritual beliefs Respect for property Respect for and adherence to the law Respect for the physical and emotional environment in which we work Personal responsibility and accountability for actions Stewardship of financial, human and other resources Compassion Commitment to continuous improvement